pschulk/Phase-4-Project-Time-Series/README.md

 ### Exploratory Data Analysis & Data Cleaning
 Taking an initial look into the dataset, there appeared to be some 4-digit zip codes.
 From some further research, those with only 4 digits were zip codes that begun with 0.
 Zillow only contains data within the United States which has a strict 5-digit long zip code.
 The 4-digit long zip codes were addressed by adding back the 0 to the beginning.

-We feature engineered additional columns such as the 5-, 10-, and 15-Year Percent Returns columns to assist us in our search for the top 5 zip codes to invest in.
+We feature engineered additional columns such as the 5-, 10-, and 15-year percent returns columns to assist us in our search for the top 5 zip codes to invest in.
 By gathering the top 10 zip codes by highest 5-year percent return from 2013-2018, we filtered many zip codes out.
 Those top 10 zip codes were soon filtered down to 5 by selecting those with the lowest down devation from 1996-2018.
 To quantify downside risk, we used the down deviation measure, which is essentially a standard deviation calculation that focuses only on downside volatility.
 We defined downside for these zipcodes as their 5-year % return underperforming the national average for any given month.
 This left us with 5 zipcodes spanning across California, Tennessee, Florida, Pennsylvania, and Colorado.
 In order to model our dataset, we took steps towards making the data stationary through differencing.

+*add graph about top 5 zip codes home pricess*

 The chart below focuses on zip code 37210 in Nashville, TN.
 Any month where Nashville’s 5-year % return was below that for the national average was included in the down deviation calculation.